Tommy Edman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 25th in the league with a collective eight strikeouts per nine innings.
+- The Pirates pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Pirates have the 16th-ranked team ERA among all league pitching staffs (4.54).
+- The Pirates have a 4.46 team ERA that ranks 13th among all league pitching staffs.

-- The Pirates will look to Oviedo (1-0) in his third start this season.
+- The Pirates will send Contreras (1-1) out to make his third start of the season.

-- In his most recent time out on Sunday, the righty tossed 6 2/3 scoreless innings against the Chicago White Sox while surrendering five hits.
+- His last appearance came on Monday against the Houston Astros, when the righty tossed 3 1/3 innings, surrendering seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.